NFL News: Colin Kaepernick Will Remain Unsigned, Jason Whitlock Says

 Separately, Whitlock got into some hot water last week when he filmed a satirical segment with a Kaepernick impersonator, which prompted a controversy on social media from those who concluded that the actor was white.
 Even Whitlock’s FS1 colleague Shannon Sharpe indicated that he was going to lodge a complaint with Fox Sports executives about the skit.

-It turns out, however, that the actor in question was Christopher Reid, a.k.a., Kid from “Kid ‘n Play” and the House Party movies, who is black, TMZ reported.
+It turns out, however, that the actor in question was Christopher Reid, a.k.a.
+Kid from “Kid ‘n Play” and the House Party movies, who is black, TMZ reported.
 Producers apparently decided against airing the segment anyway.

 Great to have Kap stop by the studio today. pic.twitter.com/2UPuyCdWdK